About Us

 Belinda DeGaris

-Belinda is an Accredited Hand Therapist (as awarded by the Australia Hand Therapy Association); she graduated with a Bachelor of Occupational Therapy at the University of South Australia.
+Belinda is an Accredited Hand Therapist (as awarded by the Australia Hand Therapy Association - AHTA); she graduated with a Bachelor of Occupational Therapy at the University of South Australia.
 Belinda has been involved with many private hand therapy practices across Australia since 2015, gaining expertise of various skills and techniques.
 She has also volunteered in Bangladesh and South Africa as an Occupational Therapy assistant.
 Belinda has worked in private practice in Launceston, Tasmania and Wagga Wagga, NSW; before moving back to Adelaide.
-She has worked at Flinders Medical Centre, the Royal Adelaide Hospital and is currently at The Queen Elizabeth Hospital.
+She has worked at Flinders Medical Centre, Noarlunga Hospital, the Royal Adelaide Hospital and The Queen Elizabeth Hospital.

 Belinda is dedicated in gaining the best outcomes for her patients and using up-to-date evidenced based practice for the assessment and treatment of upper-limb conditions, staying at the fore-front of hand therapy.
 She has a special interest in sporting injuries, including fractures, sprains and ligament injuries.
 She thoroughly enjoys the problem solving involved with injury diagnosis and is well vetted in the assessment of wrist injuries, chronic or unknown pain and the management of arthritic pain.
 Belinda is also experienced with the treatment of traumatic and post-operative hand injuries.
 Working in a hospital setting means liaising closely with ED doctors, plastic and orthopaedic surgeons and presentation of a wide range of traumatic injuries.

 Belinda currently teaches the "Hand Therapy and Splinting" course that the University of South Australia to undergraduate Occupational Therapy students.
-She was a part of the national Australian Hand Therapy Association (AHTA) conference committee in Adelaide in 2017; volunteered on the AHTA marketing committee in 2018 and is now the South Australian rep for continuing professional development.
+Along with Kathy and Erica, she was a part of the national Australian Hand Therapy Association (AHTA) conference committee in Adelaide in 2017.
+Belinda has also volunteered on the AHTA marketing committee in 2018 and was the South Australian rep for continuing professional development in 2023-2024.

 Hannah Bowley